If you’ve ever thought about starting a blog, I want to share the top 5 mistakes I made when I started my blog.

 - I didn’t start out using WordPress.org

 - My first blog was on blogspot.com and it was a huge waste of my time and energy.
 It was free and I didn’t know better.
 I eventually found out that I didn’t own any of my content and that I wouldn’t really be able to monetize my site.
 Luckily I found out pretty early on and had a new site design that was on the WordPress.org platform.
-You have to pay for a WordPress.org but it’s worth it.
-Also don’t be fooled by WordPress.com which is a free platform.
+You have to pay for WordPress.org but it’s worth it.
+Also, don’t be fooled by WordPress.com which is a free platform.
 There are many limitations to that as well.
 Do your homework!

 - I paid way too much to have my first website designed for me.

 - I spent quite a bit of money over time getting sucked into classes that ended up just being people giving me very little information and tried to up-sell me on something else.
 Do your homework and get referrals.
 Don’t be sucked in by slick Facebook or Instagram Ads.

 - I didn’t commit the time to be consistent.
 I now blog consistently twice a week.
 My posts aren’t always the best or most informative but they are consistent and I’m seeing results.
 Consistency is key!

 - I wish I would have found someone (a virtual assistant) much sooner to help me with the technical stuff.
 I just recently hired someone to who I pay a small monthly fee and he hosts my blog, handles all of the back-ups and updates.
-He helps me with all the back end stuff that I don’t understand.
+He helps me with all the back-end stuff that I don’t understand.
 I can’t tell you how many hours of frustration that I’ve spent trying to fix issues with my site.
 He is worth every penny!
 (Jeff @ The Webs We Weave)